The number of hospital airborne infection isolation rooms is limited. An outbreak of infectious disease produces a demand for a large number of rooms.

 Airborne Infectious Disease Management

-The infected patient surges hospitals are experiencing show the need for facilities to accommodate the increased capacity.
+The infected patient surges hospitals are experiencing reveal the need for facilities to accommodate the increased capacity.

 Is your healthcare facility prepared for a surge or resurge of cases in your area?

 Hospitals can start identifying areas that could be engineered as temporary negative pressure rooms to accommodate the overflow.
-Healthcare facilities should begin to take a new approach to solve the need for extra rooms.
+All healthcare facilities should begin to take a new approach to solve the need for extra rooms.

 Hospitals are seeing the importance of repurposing existing healthcare spaces to accommodate patient capacity.
 Hospitals can invest in temporary cost-effective rooms.
-As infection control remains a top priority, temporary containment solutions should be looked at as a solution.
+As infection control remains a top priority, temporary containment solutions solve the problem of surges in contagious patients.

 STARC, known for its reusable wall containments, is designed to hide the disruption of renovations and can also be used for effective infection control.